Chet Forte: ABC Sports

 Forte began working in TV, starting as a production assistant for CBS in 1958.
 He joined ABC Sports in 1963.
 On April 8, 1967, due to an AFTRA strike, Forte and producer Chuck Howard filled-in as commentators for Game 4 of the NBA Eastern Conference finals between the Boston Celtics and Philadelphia 76ers.

 In 1970, Forte was named the first director of Monday Night Football.
 His ability to present the game as entertainment spectacle as well as sporting event, under the mandate of executive producer Roone Arledge, made the show a huge success in both sports and pop culture, most notably with the increased use of cameras in intimate spaces to go along with pairing the broadcast with statistical information that have become standard practice today.

-But he also was infamously abusive to subordinates, including lowly production assistants on Monday Night Football, who "began to root for one of the cameramen to screw up so it would take the heat off them."
+Forte was often abusive to subordinates, including production assistants on Monday Night Football, who "began to root for one of the cameramen to screw up so it would take the heat off them."
 He once forced a production assistant to change hotel rooms to take a less opulent room, despite the fact that the hotel had upgraded the room at no extra cost to ABC.
 "Who the hell do you think you are with a room like that?," he said to the subordinate, "you're just a p.a."

 Further, Forte and producer Don Ohlmeyer used their MNF positions to seduce women who attended games they were covering: "The so-called honey shots – those tight close-ups of a beauty in the stands or on the sidelines – often held special meaning on Monday Night Football."
 Forte would tell camera operators to proposition comely female spectators: "Tell her who I am.
 Tell her I'm rich.
 Ask her if she'd like to be on national television."
 Arledge was aware of the "X-rated activities taking place on the ABC caravan" and excused it as part of "'what made the show what it was.'"